Showing posts with label Book Spotlights. Show all posts

 RABT Book Tours & PR

-Today, I am excited to share an epic fantasy novel in our book blast spotlight!
-Learn about Ophia's Sister-Soul from the Parting the Veils series by author Seth Mullins!
-Check out the book, learn about the author and be sure to enter for a chance to win a prize in the book tour giveaway at the end of this post!
+This morning, we are joining the book tour to share romance novel Home is Where Our Story Begins!
+Check out the novel, learn about author Dr. Omomaro Okekaro, PhD, and be sure to enter for a chance to win a prize in tbhe book tour giveaway at the end of this post.

 Many of our posts contain affiliate links.